andy-maier/python-garbagetracker/README.rst

     yagot/_decorators.py:43: AssertionError
     =================================== 1 failed in 0.07 seconds ===================================

-The AssertionError shows that there was one garbage object detected, and details about that object.
-In this case, the garbage object is a ``dict`` object, and we can see that its 'self' item references back to the dict object.
+The AssertionError raised by Yagot shows that there was one garbage object detected in the decorated test function, and some details about that object.
+In this case, we can see that the garbage object is a ``dict`` object, and that its 'self' item references back to the same ``dict`` object, so there was a reference cycle that caused the object to become a garbage object.

 The failure location and source code shown by pytest is the wrapper function of the ``garbage_tracked`` decorator, since this is where it is detected.